rocBLAS programming guide#

 CMakeLists.txt

-files throughout the code.Doxygen/Breathe/Sphinx/ReadTheDocs are used to produce documentation.
-Content for the documentation is from:
+files throughout the code.Doxygen, Breathe, Sphinx, and ReadTheDocs are used to produce the documentation.
+The content for the documentation is taken from these sources:

-Doxygen comments in include files in the directory
+Doxygen comments in the include files in the directory

 library/include